hashicorp/katakoda/consul-secure-gossip-vault/intro.md

 - Store the gossip key as a secret in Vault
 - Retrieve the gossip key from Vault
 - Configure and start Consul
+- Use consul-template to automate gossip key rotation

 If you are already familiar with the basics of Consul,